Dralorex/General-Questions/character/lore/dezco-knoleburn-journal.md

 ## The Rival at Twelve

-By twelve, my skills had sharpened enough that praise found me at last — not all at once, but in pieces.
+By twelve, my skills had sharpened enough that praise found me at last.
+Not all at once, but in pieces.
 An instructor’s rare word of approval.
 A trainee asking me to spar again.
 Small things.
 Enough to change the air around me.

 My rival noticed.

 He was nearly eighteen by then, standing at the edge of graduation, and jealousy sat on him like a second skin.
 He believed he alone deserved recognition.
 He believed no one should surprise him.
-He believed — and this I know only because he said it aloud, more than once, to anyone who would listen — that he was the chosen one.
+He believed, and this I know only because he said it aloud, more than once, to anyone who would listen, that he was the chosen one.

 He challenged me to a duel to prove his superiority.